 Currently enrolled seniors in the Speech-Language Pathology and Audiology program at Ithaca College are granted automatic acceptance into our graduate program when they submit the online application, if they meet the admission criteria set in place when they entered the undergraduate program.
 Students should talk with their academic advisors for details.

 What if I did not major in SLP or communication disorders as an undergraduate?

 Students who did not major in SLP/communication disorders as undergraduates are required to take all prerequisite courses prior to enrollment in the program.

 All observation hours must be completed under the supervision of an individual who holds ASHA’s Certificate of Clinical Competence at the time the supervision is provided.

 Where can I complete my externships?

-Traditionally, students have been able to complete their clinical externships in almost any state in the United States.
-States may elect to institute restrictions on externship experiences that hamper or prohibit externship affiliation agreements; such decisions are outside the control of Ithaca College.
-The department ensures that students are able to complete their clinical practica in a timely manner but we are not able to guarantee the location of practica sites available to students in any given semester.
+Traditionally, students have been able to complete their clinical externships throughout the country.
+Some states may elect to institute restrictions on externship experiences that hamper or prohibit externship affiliation agreements; such decisions are outside the control of Ithaca College.
+The department provides students opportunities to complete their externships in a timely manner, but we are not able to guarantee the location of available sites in any given semester.
 Canadian students should plan on completing their externships within the United States.

-c. the employment rate of students who have completed our program and some of the settings in which they work.
+c.
+Employment rate of students who have completed our program, and some of the settings in which they work.